The DEC Program trains law enforcement officers and other approved public safety officials as DREs through a three-phase training process:

 The Prosecuting the Drugged Driver is a curriculum developed in cooperation by NHTSA and the National Traffic Law Center.
 This course is designed to create a team building approach between prosecutors and law enforcement officers to aid in the detection, apprehension, and prosecution of impaired drivers.
 Prosecutors and law enforcement officers participate in interactive training classes taught by a multidisciplinary faculty.

-The course begins with an overview of the drug-impaired driving problem in the United States and the substantive areas of training that police officers receive to be certified as a drug recognition expert (DRE).
+The course begins with an overview of the drug-impaired driving problem in the U.S. and the substantive areas of training that police officers receive to be certified as a DRE.
 Learning about drug categories, signs and symptoms of drug influence, the role of the DRE in establishing impairment, and the role of toxicology in these cases will assist the prosecutor in developing methods for effectively and persuasively presenting this information in court.
 The course also addresses how to qualify the DRE as an expert witness in court and how to respond to common defense challenges.

 Each participant has the opportunity to prosecute a mock case including the opportunity to conduct a direct examination of a DRE and a toxicologist.
 Each phase of the trial is videotaped.
 Participants receive critiques of the live and videotaped presentations from experienced faculty.
 Throughout every stage of the course, participants receive direct feedback on their courtroom skills with assistance in how to compose more persuasive arguments and deliver more dynamic presentations.

-For more information on this training, contact Mark M. Neil at the National Traffic Law Center: (703) 519-1641 or at firstname.lastname@example.org
+For more information on this training, contact Tom Kimball at the National Traffic Law Center: (703) 519-1641 or at firstname.lastname@example.org.